SAP-archive/devops-docker-cx-server/cx-server-companion/life-cycle-scripts/CX-SERVER-SECURITY.md

 Some recommendations:

-The `latest` tag of CX Server Docker images are rebuilt on a regular basis.
+The `latest` tag of the CX Server Docker images are rebuilt on a regular basis.
-To benefit from updated Jenkins core and plugin versions, you should stop, remove and restart your CX Server instance on a regular basis.
+To benefit from updated Jenkins core and plugin versions, you should stop, remove, and restart your CX Server instance on a regular basis.
 Part of this procedure should be to take backups (see `backup` and `restore` commands of `cx-server`).
-The commands perform an update of CX Server are:
+The commands to perform an update of the CX Server are:

 ```
 ./cx-server stop